All Episodes

 If you take our principles, 70% of the American people would agree, if not more, with the general principles that we have outlined.

-And if they want to go further than that, then I think they've got a problem because that they can't argue that we haven't tried to do our part to come up with something reasonable here, which has always been our point.
+And if they want to go further than that, then I think they've got a problem because they can't argue that we haven't tried to do our part to come up with something reasonable here, which has always been our point.

 Our point has always been we understand we have to fix this problem, but just because we're not for what you're for doesn't mean that we're anti-immigrant and anti-immigration.

-My whole I didn't read about this in a book.
+I've grown up around it my whole ⁇ I didn't read about this in a book.

 I live this every day.